ATNoG/osm-packages/E2E_Interdomain/charms/README.md

 #Local Testing

+For now this juju charm is optimized for the ubuntu `trusty` series.

-juju deploy interdomainvdu --config local.yaml
+juju deploy interdomainvdu --series=trusty --config local.yaml